Policies and Procedures Applicable to Post-Doctoral Associates, Post-Doctoral Fellows and Research Associates

 2. Policies and Procedures Applicable to Post-Doctoral and Research Associates

 Eligibility for a Postdoctoral Associate, Research Associate or Postdoctoral Fellow appointment requires an advanced degree, PhD, MD or equivalent, and is generally restricted to those who have earned that degree within the last three years.
 Requests for exceptions must include a written statement from the sponsoring faculty member indicating what additional training the individual will receive, and the reasons for which the exception is requested.
-Requests should be sent to the Postdoctoral Office in the Graduate School for review and approval by the Director of the Postdoctoral Office.
+Requests should be sent to the Graduate School for review and approval.

 It is the responsibility of the Associate or Fellow to provide to the faculty sponsor transcripts or letter from the Registrar's Office of the appointee's doctoral institution that certify receiving the advanced degree.
 It is the responsibility of the faculty sponsor to judge the documentation satisfactory and maintain a copy of the transcripts or letter from the Registrar's Office, along with a copy of the offer letter that was then counter-signed in agreement by the appointee.
-If the appointee has completed the degree requirements but the degree has not yet been conferred, domestic appointees must provide a letter indicating this status from the Registrar's Office or equivalent of their doctoral-degree institution.
-Due to verification and immigration issues, this special allowance does not apply to international applicants.
+If the appointee has completed the degree requirements but the degree has not yet been conferred, appointees must provide a letter indicating this status from the Registrar's Office or equivalent of their doctoral-degree institution.

 In keeping with national guidelines, these postdoctoral appointments may not exceed a total of five years.
 This maximum includes cumulative postdoctoral research experience at Binghamton University or elsewhere.
 Exceptions for appointments totaling more than five years may be requested in the following circumstances: